iterative/dvc.org/static/docs/commands-reference/push.md

 Next we can upload part of the data from the local cache to a remote using the command `dvc push --with-deps STAGE.dvc`.
-Remember that `--with-deps` searches backwards from the target DVC-file(s) to locate files to upload, and does not upload files in subsequent stages.
+Remember that `--with-deps` searches backwards from the DVC-file `targets` to locate files to upload, and does not upload files in subsequent stages.

 After doing that we can inspect the remote cache again: